vladmandic/sd-extension-framepack/README.md

 ## Differences

 - Implement both SD.Next **Balanced offloading** (native) and **lllyasviel offloading**
+  Balanced offload will use more resources, but unless you have a low-end GPU, it should also be much faster
+  especially when used together with quantization
 - Add support for **LLM** and **DiT/Video** modules on-the-fly quantization **quantization**
   Only available when using native offloading, configure as usual in *settings -> quantization*
 - Configurable resolution, frame-rate, video compression (crf)